 TCMap (Traffic Count Map)

 interactive map that allows you to view counts anywhere in the state.
 This mapping application, called

 TCMap, replaces a Google map that was in use from 2012-2018.
 TCMap enables users to search, pan and zoom to areas throughout the state to view AADTs, both continuous and short duration.
 The data included will provide users the most recent volume count as well as historical data if available.

 Traffic counts are reported as the number of vehicles expected to pass a given location on an average day of the year.
 This value is called the "annual average daily traffic" or AADT and is represented on traffic count or traffic volume maps.
 The AADT is based on a short duration traffic count, usually 48 hours, taken at the location.
 This count is then adjusted for the variation in traffic volume throughout the year and the average number of axles per vehicle.
-Short duration counts are collected over three, six, or ten-year cycles at more than 26,000 rural and urban locations throughout the state.
+Short duration counts are collected over three, six, or 10-year cycles at more than 26,000 rural and urban locations throughout the state.

 Historical traffic counts